nxskok/pasias/docs/22-thingy.md

 ```

+The columns have weird names, possibly because `scale` expects
+a matrix or data frame (to standardize each column), and here it's
+getting the columns one at a time.

 Elsewhere, I stuck `scale()` on the end, which produces a
 *matrix*, which I should then display the top of (it has 200-plus rows):